-Past Studies:
+Past Studies

-1. Cedar River Sockeye Report (2018): The Lake Washington Sockeye salmon fishery is an important recreational fishery for Puget Sound.
+Cedar River Sockeye Report (2018): The Lake Washington sockeye fishery is an important recreational fishery for Puget Sound.
 Unfortunately, due to insufficient escapement numbers, the fishery has been closed since 2006.
-WDFW and PSRFE has been looking to alternate rearing strategies to improve survival of sockeye salmon.
+WDFW and PSRFE has been looking to alternate rearing strategies to improve survival of sockeye.
 Currently, more than 90% of juvenile sockeye do not survive to smolt stage in Lake Washington.
-A recent report (2018) was conducted of the Cedar River Sockeye hatchery to estimate abundance and migration timing of natural origin sockeye fry migrating into Lake Washington6.
+A 2018 report was conducted of the Cedar River Sockeye hatchery to estimate abundance and migration timing of natural origin sockeye fry migrating into Lake Washington.

-Ongoing Studies:
+Ongoing Studies

-- 1. Chinook Orca Recovery Education (CORE) at Pt.
-Defiance Study- C.O.R.E. is a public/private partnership project to rear and release surplus Chinook salmon at net pens for public engagement.
-This is a project focused on outreach specifically to increase awareness of salmon populations and orca survival7. - 2.
-South Sound Diet Study- This project is a partnership with anglers to better understand foraging patterns of south sound salmon on an ongoing basis.
-WDFW have asked anglers to extract stomachs from salmon for research8. - 3.
-South Sound Coho Barging Study- This study partners with the Squaxin tribe to barge Coho salmon past known mortality zones to evaluate survival rates9.
-A report summarizing findings will be produced in 2023. - 4.
-Puget Sound Early Marine Survival Study- This study explores release times throughout Puget Sound to determine effects of survival on juveniles, adult returns, and size10. - a.
-Garrison Springs Chinook Jumbo Late time (Jumbo) release study- This study evaluates alternate release times of chinook subyearling salmon based on survival rates.
+- Chinook Orca Recovery Education (C.O.R.E.) at Point Defiance Study: C.O.R.E. is a public/private partnership project to rear and release surplus Chinook at net pens for public engagement.
+This is a project focused on outreach specifically to increase awareness of salmon populations and orca survival. - 2.
+South Sound Diet Study: This project is a partnership with anglers to better understand foraging patterns of South Sound salmon on an ongoing basis.
+WDFW have asked anglers to extract stomachs from salmon for research. - 3.
+South Sound Coho Barging Study: This study partners with the Squaxin tribe to barge coho past known mortality zones to evaluate survival rates. - 4.
+Puget Sound Early Marine Survival Study: This study explores release times throughout Puget Sound to determine effects of survival on juveniles, adult returns, and size . - a.
+Garrison Springs Chinook Jumbo Late Time (Jumbo) Release Study: This study evaluates alternate release times of chinook subyearling salmon based on survival rates.
 A normal subyearling release is compared to a late subyearling release time (a.k.a.
-Jumbo). - b.
-Gorst Creek Marine Survival Study- This is a newer study introducing two separate release time groups to Gorst creek.
-This study will observe differences in survival and returns of Chinook salmon. - 5.
-Hatchery feasibility report- The University of Washington's College of the Built Environment (CBE) partnered with WDFW, the Muckleshoot Indian Tribe and Puget Sound Anglers to develop a course focused on hatchery rearing strategies and salmon recovery.
+Jumbo).
+This project will continue through 2025. - b.
+Gorst Creek Marine Survival Study: This is a newer study introducing two separate release time groups to Gorst creek.
+This study will observe differences in survival and returns of Chinook. - 5.
+Hatchery Feasibility Report: The University of Washington's College of the Built Environment (CBE) partnered with WDFW, the Muckleshoot Indian Tribe, and Puget Sound Anglers to develop a course focused on hatchery rearing strategies and salmon recovery.
 The course was designed to identify hatchery production efforts and explore best options for salmon survival.
-Report to be completed by August 202111.